ilya40umov/spring-batch-quartz-example/README.md

 ## Solved Problems ##

-Q: How do I make sure that if one node goes down, my scheduled tasks will keep being executed?
+Q: How do I make sure that if one node goes down, my scheduled tasks will keep being executed? <br/>
 A: Quartz will be running on each machine with DB-backed JobStore.
-Thus even is one node is down all other nodes will keep doing the work.
+Thus even is one node is down all other nodes will keep doing the work. <br/>
 Test: Start several instances of SchedulerRunner.
 Watch them executing jobs.
 Kill some of them.
-See how load is spread between the nodes which left running.
+See how load is spread between the nodes which left running.<br/>

-Q: How do I make sure that if a node executing a certain job goes down, the job is repeated/re-started if needed.
+Q: How do I make sure that if a node executing a certain job goes down, the job is repeated/re-started if needed.<br/>

-A: ... (?Quartz requestRecovery feature or Spring Batch ?)
+A: ... (?Quartz requestRecovery feature or Spring Batch ?)<br/>

-Test: ...
+Test: ...<br/>

-Q: If all nodes go down and then at least one is back online, how do I make sure that all of missed job executions(for particular jobs which are sensitive on this matter) are invoked?
+Q: If all nodes go down and then at least one is back online, how do I make sure that all of missed job executions(for particular jobs which are sensitive on this matter) are invoked?<br/>

-Q: How do I know which jobs are being executed at the moment and how can I review the history of all executions?
+Q: How do I know which jobs are being executed at the moment and how can I review the history of all executions?<br/>

-Q: How can I signal to all nodes to stop, so that I can deploy a new version of software, do maintenance etc.?
+Q: How can I signal to all nodes to stop, so that I can deploy a new version of software, do maintenance etc.?<br/>